HeroesToolChest/Heroes.Element/README.md

 Heroes Element is a .NET library to read the JSON files from [Heroes Data Parser](https://github.com/HeroesToolChest/HeroesDataParser) and provides an API to access the data with multi-localization support.

+This library only supports JSON files generated from Heroes Data Parser `v5.0.0` or later.

 The json files are also available in the  [Heroes Data](https://github.com/HeroesToolChest/heroes-data2) repository.

 ## Usage